 “A sample of cells are extracted from a patient’s tumor and expanded and activated in a lab to produce a critical dose of tumor-infiltrating lymphocytes,” Dr. Hari said.
 “Then, patients are reinfused with their own cancer-fighting cells.”

 Genetically re-engineered CAR T cells are able to recognize a specific protein on the surface of the cancer cells and destroy them.

 1. Extract T cells from patient's tumor.

 2. Genetically re-engineered T cells, expanded and activated in a lab, produce cancer-destroying cells.

 3. Grow a critical dose of cancer-destroying cells.

 4. Infuse cancer-destroying cells back into patient's body.

 5. CAR T cells continue destroying cancer cells throughout patient's lifetime.

-By using a person’s own cells, CAR T-cell therapy prevents the body from rejecting the cells, and the cells do not attack other tissues.
+By using a person’s own cells, chimeric antigen receptor (CAR) T-cell therapy, prevents the body from rejecting the cells, and the cells do not attack other tissues.
 Unlike chemotherapy, where the treatment duration is for a set time, CAR T-cell therapy also offers a persistent way of activating the body’s immune system so that it can keep fighting the cancer throughout a person’s lifetime.